nathanieldchu/academic-kickstart/content/about/about.md

 ## Where am I from?

-I grew up near Seattle, Washington in the shadow of Mount Rainier.
+I grew up on the Puget Sound near Seattle, Washington.
 I learned what I value and how to write from my mother.
 I learned how to be grateful for small moments from [my father](https://en.wikipedia.org/wiki/Cary_Lu).
-I learned how to eat Kraft mac and cheese with chopsticks from [my sister](https://www.instagram.com/meredithsarah22/).
+I learned how to eat Kraft mac and cheese with chopsticks from my sister.
 And I learned who I am at [YMCA Camp Orkila](https://www.seattleymca.org/camp-orkila).